amosdudley/weblog/_posts/2015-02-26-Hello universe.md

 - Interactive, immersive art and design, as distinct from "games."
 - Developing my character design skills.
 - Books I'm reading and thoughts about them.
+- Building a 3D scanner.
+- Designing personalized ergonomics with a 3D scanner and printer.
 - What I think is valuable about zen.